thiagowfx/thiagowfx.github.io/content/posts/2022-01-my-first-apkbuild.md

 - `namcap` → `apkbuild-lint` (from `atools`) + `abuild sanitycheck`[^lint]: Linters are different.
 - `updpkgsums` → `abuild checksum`: Generate hashes for package sources.

+{{< figure align="center" src="https://imgs.xkcd.com/comics/standards.png" link="https://xkcd.com/927/" alt="Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
+Or is it micro-USB?
+Shit." attr="XKCD Courtesy of Randall Munroe" >}}

 Other than that, the process of writing an `APKBUILD` is very similar to writing a `PKGBUILD`.
 In fact, the Arch repositories (especially the [AUR][aur]) tend to be much more comprehensive than Alpine's in terms of number of packages, so chances are if you want to write a new package for Alpine, check in Arch's repos first, it's a good starting point.

 ## My first package: `fpp`